Clive Reston

 Clive Reston is a fictional character appearing in American comic books published by Marvel Comics.
 The character was patterned on James Bond and Roper from the Bruce Lee Movie Enter the Dragon.
 Clive Reston was an agent of MI-6 and an ally to Denis Nayland Smith and Shang-Chi.
 During his time with MI-6, he started a relationship with Leiko Wu, but she left him for Simon Bretnor who turned out to be the mad assassin Mordillo.

 Publication history

 Clive Reston first appeared in Giant-Size Master of Kung Fu issue three, in 1974, created by Doug Moench.
 He went on to be a recurring character in the Master of Kung Fu series, as well as occasionally appearing in other series such as Rom and X-Men.
 He also recently appeared in the MAX series Wisdom, centered on the character Pete Wisdom.
-Now, of course, it is widely known that Shang-Chi was basically Sax Rohmer’s Fu Manchu novels fused together with Bruce Lee movies, but there is much of the concept that had been inspired by from Enter the Dragon.
+Now, of course, it is widely known that Shang-Chi was basically Sax Rohmer’s Fu Manchu novels fused together with Bruce Lee movies, but there is much of the concept that had been inspired by Enter the Dragon.
 Bruce Lee's character in the movie practically is Shang-Chi, and his uneasy alliance with wisecracking pal Roper John Saxon echoes, in many ways, Shang-Chi's give-and-take with agent Clive Reston.
 Saxon's image was replaced with that of Sean Connery.